JoaoPCalazans/Ondas-e-Linhas/README.md

 Any suggestions, claims, love/hate declarations and/or music recommendations can send me here: [joao.calazans@usp.br](mailto:joao.calazans@usp.br)

 Repository still in development.
-He is still a child, take it easy on him.
+It is still a child, take it easy on it.

 *******